What is Ozempic (Semaglutide)?

 In a placebo-controlled study, patients experienced an increase of Amylase and Lipase from baseline.
 These changes were not found in the placebo-treated patients.

-In placebo-controlled studies that involved treating patients with Ozempic 0.5mg and 1mg reported 1.5% and 0.4% of Cholelithiasis was reported respectively.
+In placebo-controlled studies that involved treating patients with Ozempic 0.5mg and 1mg reported 1.5% and 0.4% of Cholelithiasis were reported respectively.
 Placebo-treated patients did not report symptoms of cholelithiasis.

 Increased Heart Rate